Caloric Feeding for Dogs

-The methodology discussed in this guide calculates the number of calories or kcals a dog particularly needs each day.
-It is additionally important to understand energy density of food.
-Energy density is not covered in this particular guide beyond a brief point at the end of this page.
+The caloric feeding for dogs methodology discussed in this guide uses “biomath” to calculate the number of calories or kcals a dog particularly needs each day.
+It is additionally important to understand nutrient density of food. nutrient density is not covered in this particular guide beyond a brief point at the end of this page.

 The information on this page contains excerpts taken from one of the modules/units in the Balanced Diet Formulation for Adult Dogs course